jadecobra/python_tdd_exercises/source/classes/test_classes_attributes_methods.rst

         pass

-  the terminal shows an :ref:`AttributeError` for a missing attribute in the newly defined class
+  the terminal shows :ref:`AttributeError` for a missing attribute in the newly defined class

 .. _test_classes_w_attributes_green: